tsedio/tsed/docs/docs/platform-api.md

+---
+head:
+  - - meta
+    - name: description
+      content: Ts.ED uses the Platform API to create an application.
+Platform API gives an abstraction layer between your code written with Ts.ED and the Express.js code.
+It means that a large part of your code isn't coupled with Express.js itself and can be used with another Platform like Koa.js.
+  - - meta
+    - name: keywords
+      content: platform api express koa serverless ts.ed framework typescript node.js javascript decorators mvc class models providers pipes middlewares testing developer
+---

 # Platform API

 Ts.ED uses now the Platform API to create an application.
 Platform API gives an abstraction layer between your code written with Ts.ED and the [Express.js](https://expressjs.com/fr/) code.